 - Your age and overall health

 Surgery is the main treatment for ovarian cancer.
-Often, surgery is done to remove or biopsy a mass to find out if it is cancer.
+Often, ovarian cancer surgery is done to remove or biopsy a mass to find out if it is cancer.
 Once cancer is confirmed, the surgeon stages the cancer based on how far it has spread from the ovaries.
-If the disease seems to be limited to one or both ovaries, the surgeon will biopsy the pelvis and abdomen to find out if the cancer has spread.
+If the disease seems to be limited to one or both ovaries, the surgeon may immediately remove the ovarian cancer and will biopsy the pelvis and abdomen to find out if the cancer has spread.

-Debulking: If it is obvious during the surgery that ovarian cancer has spread, the surgeon will remove as much of the tumor as possible.
+It is often obvious during the surgery whether ovarian cancer has spread; if it has, the surgeon will remove as much of the tumor as possible.
 This may help other treatments work better.
+This is called debulking.

 You may need chemotherapy after surgery to destroy ovarian cancer cells that are still in the body.

-MD Anderson is among just a few cancer centers in the nation that are able to offer targeted therapies for some types of ovarian cancer.
-These new drugs stop the growth of cancer cells by interfering with certain proteins and receptors or blood vessels that supply the tumor with what it needs to grow.
+MD Anderson is among just a few cancer centers in the nation that are able to offer targeted therapy for some types of ovarian cancer.

 MD Anderson leads the nation in innovative research into the causes, prevention, detection and treatment of ovarian cancer.
-In fact, we are one of the few cancer centers in the nation to house a prestigious federally funded ovarian SPORE (Specialized Program of Research Excellence) program.
-This means we are able to offer a variety of clinical trials of new treatments for ovarian cancer.
+In fact, we are one of the few cancer centers in the nation to house a prestigious federally-funded Ovarian Cancer SPORE (Specialized Program of Research Excellence) program.
+This means we can offer a variety of clinical trials of new treatments for ovarian cancer.